ABC Blog

 • Never leave wet laundry sitting in the washer or dryer, since this can lead to the growth of mildew.
 Drying mildewed clothes can transfer the musty smell to the dryer.

 • Make sure to run only small or medium-sized loads of laundry whenever possible.
-Loads that are too large take too long to dry and produce more lint, causing more dampness and lint buildup within your dryer system.
+Loads that are too large take too long to dry and produce more lint.
+This causes more dampness and lint buildup within your dryer system.

 • Regularly use your vacuum wand to clean out as much lint as possible from the cavity that holds the lint screen.

-• If your dryer smells musty, mix a cup of bleach with a gallon of cool water and then use a soft cleaning cloth, such as a microfiber cloth, to wipe out the dryer drum with the bleach solution.
+• If your dryer smells musty, mix a cup of bleach with a gallon of cool water.
+Then use a soft cleaning cloth, such as a microfiber cloth, to wipe out the dryer drum with the bleach solution.

 • If the unpleasant dryer smell is coming from an issue with your washer, try washing your clothes with a cup of vinegar or a half-cup of baking soda.
-This can freshen the clothes and remove any buildup from fabric softener or other products before you put them in the dryer.
+This can freshen the clothes and remove any buildup from fabric softener or other products.

 • At least once a year, visually inspect the dryer exhaust vent that is located on the exterior wall of your home.
 This may be located high above head-level or lower down, around knee level.
 You might need a ladder to access it.